roguehistory/Hist_Digh3814/content/en/week/5/instructions.md

 ### Do

-_I do not necessarily expect you to complete all of these, because you are all coming to this class with different levels of digital ability.
+_Take your time with these.
 These are listed in order of difficulty.
 Push yourself until you get stumped._

-- modify the existing scheme or suggest a new category that would address one of the shortcomings you identified in last week's Consolidation doc.
-You can use a wide variety of software to achieve this, but perhaps the simplest would be to open the code sheet pdf, take a screenshot, and then annotate it with your machine's drawing tools.
-Embed this in a .md file in your repository, with whatever explanatory info you need.
+- [modify the existing scheme or suggest a new category](/week/5/kobotoolbox) that would address one of the shortcomings you identified in last week's Consolidation doc.
+Embed the link to your new form in a .md file you'll upload to your repository, with whatever explanatory info you need (ie what changes, and why).

 - Explore [basic statistics in R on archaeological data](week/5/basic-r-stats) and work through it.

 - Enjoy [a gentle introduction to databases](/week/5/databases).

+_These exercises are important, so you can continue them next week if necessary.
+You still need to log your work for this week though._

 {{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
 So take a break.
 Close the laptop.
 Call somebody up for help.
 Find another pair of eyes to look at the problem.
 I don't want to hear that you labored heroically for 2 hours to do something.
 Jump into our social space and ask for advice.
 {{< /notice >}}